syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 # Data annotations in .NET MAUI DataForm (SfDataForm)

-The data form supports the following attribute to handle the data, and these attributes can be accessible using `System.ComponentModel.DataAnnotation` assembly.
+The data form supports the following attribute to handle the data, and these attributes can be accessed using the `System.ComponentModel.DataAnnotation` assembly.

 ## Display attribute